-(Note: The responsible body is the governing body for maintained schools and the proprietor in the case of Academies or non-maintained special schools.
+(Note: The responsible body is the governing body for maintained schools.
 In practice, any person acting on behalf of the responsible body - including employees of the school - are liable for their own discriminatory actions and the responsible body is also liable unless it can show that it has taken all reasonable steps to stop the individual from doing the discriminatory action or from doing anything of that kind.)